Supports localisation.

 ...

-property points to the web application root.
+Note: the source property points to the web application root.
 Ensure you have

 webpack correctly set up to copy all the i18n files at compile time.